What is salary sacrificing?

 - Identify Eligible Benefits: Determine which benefits (e.g., superannuation contributions, car leasing) will be part of the salary sacrificing scheme.

-- Consult Tax Regulations: Familiarize yourself with the tax rules and regulations related to salary sacrificing in your region to ensure compliance.
+- Consult Tax Regulations: Familiarise yourself with the tax rules and regulations related to salary sacrificing in your region to ensure compliance.

 Step 2: Assess Employer Readiness